Luka Dončić: Record-setting performances and playoff miss (2022–2023)

 On January 3, 2023, Dončić was awarded the Western Conference Player of the Month award for his play during the month of December, the third of his career.
-On January 12, Dončić recorded his 10th triple-double of the season with 35 points, 14 rebounds and 13 assists playing a career-high 53 minutes in a 119–115 double overtime win over the Los Angeles Lakers.
-He hit tying 3-pointers in the final seconds of regulation and the first overtime.
-On January 26, Dončić was named a Western Conference starter for the 2023 NBA All-Star Game, marking his fourth consecutive selection.
-On January 30, Dončić scored 53 points on 17-of-24 shooting from the field in a 111–105 win over the Detroit Pistons, marking his fifth career 50-point game.
-He tied LeBron James for the second-most 50-point games in a player's first five seasons in the NBA with five, trailing Michael Jordan's record of 17 since the ABA–NBA merger.
+On January 12, Dončić recorded his 10th triple-double of the season with 35 points, 14 rebounds, and 13 assists playing a career-high 53 minutes in a 119–115 double overtime victory over the Los Angeles Lakers.
+Dončić hit tying three-pointers in the final seconds of regulation and the first overtime.
+On January 26, he was named a Western Conference starter for the 2023 NBA All-Star Game, marking his fourth consecutive selection.
+On January 30, Dončić scored 53 points on 17-of-24 shooting from the field in a 111–105 victory over the Detroit Pistons, marking his fifth career 50-point game.
+Dončić tied LeBron James for the second-most 50-point games in a player's first five seasons in the NBA with five, trailing Michael Jordan's record of 17 since the ABA–NBA merger.
 On March 2, Dončić had 42 points and 12 assists in a 133–126 victory over the Philadelphia 76ers.
-In the same game his teammate Kyrie Irving scored 40 points and it was the first time in Dallas franchise history that two players scored 40 points in the same game.
+In the same game, his teammate Kyrie Irving scored 40 points and it was the first time in franchise history that two players scored 40 points in the same game.
+On March 22, Dončić recorded 30 points, seven rebounds and a season-high 17 assists in a 127–125 loss to the Golden State Warriors.
+It was his 41st 30-point game of the season, surpassing Mark Aguirre's previous record for the most 30-point games in a season in Mavericks history.
+On May 10, Dončić was selected to his fourth consecutive All-NBA First Team.